pbandi2020/Pewlett-Hackard-Analysis/README.md

 * Database Concepts
 * Data Manupulation and Data Definition statements
 * Entity Relation Diagram and the difference between Conceptual, Logical and Physical structure and its purpose
-* Data normalization concepts by reviewing Primary Key, Forgeing Key and Unique keys constraints
+* Data normalization concepts by reviewing Primary Key, Foreign Key and Unique keys constraints
-* Order of SQL execution and why it is important to understand the SQL execution.
+* Understanding the Order of SQL execution
-* SQL functions and performance implication when not used right
+* SQL functions and performance implications when not used correctly
 * Aggregration functions

 ### Results